raketenronny1/src/README.md

 Run nested cross-validation and compare outlier strategies using:
 The Fisher ratio and MRMR pipelines now select a percentage of the available features rather than a fixed count.
+If you still use the legacy `numFisherFeatures` option it will be converted internally and a warning will be displayed.

 ```matlab
 run('src/run_phase2_model_selection_comparative.m')